 Here in the control panel, like in any other Wacom product, you can adjust the settings of your tablet and pen.
 While subtle, these adjustments are some of the most important as they are the ones that directly determine how you interact with your tablet.
 Wacom did a good job breaking down the control panel into five logical tabs for controlling specific aspects of the tablet such as the pen and touch functions.
 Buttons on the tablet and pen can be assigned, pressure sensitivities can be adjusted, and touch gestures can be enabled and disabled at will.
-The only major gripe I have with control panel is that you can’t set application-specific actions to the device buttons like you can in Wacom’s higher-end products.
+The only major gripe I have with the control panel is that you can’t set application-specific actions to the device buttons as you can in Wacom’s higher-end products.

-As far as the much-touted touch capabilities are concerned, it’s possible to make adjustments to various actions such as scrolling speed all and double-tap times, as well as selectively enable the gestures that support up to four fingers.
+As far as the much-touted touch capabilities are concerned, it’s possible to make adjustments to various actions such as scrolling speed and double-tap times, as well as selectively enable the gestures that support up to four fingers.
 Touch input as a whole can also be disabled at the push of a button on the fly.
-Wacom supports a wide range of default gestures as you can see in the screenshot below, but unfortunately you’re unable to create your own gestures if that’s your thing.
+Wacom supports a wide range of default gestures as you can see in the screenshot below, but unfortunately, you’re unable to create your own gestures if that’s your thing.

 If you’re at all familiar with using a drawing tablet, then you’ll feel at home when picking up the Bamboo Capture.
-If you’re unfamiliar with tablets, however, Wacom has done an excellent job in easing you into it with a range of fun apps and programs to play with as well as an easy to use tutorial.
+If you’re unfamiliar with tablets, however, Wacom has done an excellent job in easing you into it with a range of fun apps and programs to play with as well as an easy-to-use tutorial.
 The Capture has a range of pressure sensitivities (1,024 to be precise) and using the pen feels incredibly natural.

 The Capture even has the optional ability to be wireless.
 With a $39 accessory pack you can make your Bamboo Capture wireless capable.
 The pack comes with everything you need including a battery, a transceiver, and a USB RF dongle for your computer.
 The tablet also has a nice side compartment to keep the dongle while not in use (a nifty feature as the dongle is small).
-While I have not had a chance to review the wireless performance, the installation seems very easy: pull off the back cover, install battery and transceiver, and plug in the dongle.
+While I have not had a chance to review the wireless performance, the installation seems very easy: pull off the back cover, install the battery and transceiver, and plug in the dongle.
 Easy-peasy lemon-squeezy.

 To charge the battery or to use the Bamboo Capture as a standard wired tablet Wacom provides a rather short micro USB cable.
-The 3.5′ cord is no problem if you plan to use the tablet wirelessly, but for wired use it’s far too short.
-Luckily its easy to find a standard micro-usb cable for cheap.
+The 3.5′ cord is no problem if you plan to use the tablet wirelessly, but for wired use, it’s far too short.
+Luckily it’s easy to find a standard micro-USB cable for cheap.

 There were a few problems with the mouse response, however, where it would jitter about the screen instead of tracking smoothly.
 Again like a laptop track pad, the touch surface lacks a clicking action.
-The two ways of getting around this are to either map a button to click, or to single tap the surface.
+The two ways of getting around this are to either map a button to click or to single tap the surface.
 Tapping the surface poses an issue though in that it’s very easy to accidentally tap outside of the Capture’s workable area.
 Likewise, the physical button isn’t ideal either because it requires a two-handed approach that cuts down on workflow.

 Although the Capture generally seemed responsive, I did run into an issue where there would be half a second of lag before the pen was recognized and would start moving.
 Though slightly annoying, I found myself able to adapt to this without allowing it to hinder my workflow.
-Lastly, while the tablet itself feels good to use, I found that the pen’s lack of an ergonomic grip made my hand cramp badly after just an hour of use, despite the pen’s relative light weight and overall sturdiness.
+Lastly, while the tablet itself feels good to use, I found that the pen’s lack of an ergonomic grip made my hand cramp badly after just an hour of use, despite the pen’s relative lightweight and overall sturdiness.

-During testing I used my mouse as little as possible.
+During testing, I used my mouse as little as possible.
 The horrifying edited photo below demonstrates just how effective you can be in Photoshop using only the pen and tablet.

-I also gave digital painting the ‘ol college try and it’s easily seen how you can achieve sweeping curves and varying pressures using the tablet that you simply can’t achieve with a mouse.
+I also gave the digital painting the ‘ol college try and it’s easily seen how you can achieve sweeping curves and varying pressures using the tablet that you simply can’t achieve with a mouse.